YiranJiang/A_Neural_Algorithm_of_Artistic_Style_Implementation/README.md

 ## Reproduction:

+Firstly, please download the pretrained VGG-19 model [here](http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat) and put it in the under **pretrained_model/**.

 To reproduce our result, you could run the notebook file **main.ipynb**.
 There are chunks which reproduce different types of result including the **running time**, **output image** as well as **training loss history**.
 The animation part comes from my own idea and is also very fancy and worth trying.

 <br>